Zelix KlassMaster - Documentation

 To switch off flow obfuscation, you should select none in the "Obfuscate Control Flow" list.

 The disadvantages of flow obfuscation are that your bytecode will run slower and will be slightly larger.
 It is a trade off between the degree of protection against decompilation and bytecode size and speed.
-The table below shows the approximate bytecode size increase that could be expected for typical applications.
+The table below shows the approximate bytecode size increase that could be expected in a compressed JAR file for typical applications.
 Note that the size increase will vary from application to application and you should measure the impact on your bytecode.

 flow obfuscation